 Mon, Jun, 10 2019 - Fri, Jun, 14 2019

 A description of what was covered at this past clinic is below the upcoming clinics.

 Upcoming Swim Clinics and Camps

-2019 Elite Technique Academy (Clermont, Florida) – This Technique Academy consists of 5 individual clinic sessions over five days to improve ALL ASPECTS of participants’ racing.
-This is an “Elite” Academy which means that each session is limited to no more than 36 participants.
+2019 Elite Technique Academy (Schaumburg, IL) – This Technique Academy consists of 5 individual clinic sessions over five days to improve ALL ASPECTS of participants’ racing.
+This is an “Elite” Academy which means that each session is limited to no more than 35 participants.
 Sign up for individual sessions or ALL of them by clicking register now.

 Each of the first four days of the Academy will focus in detail on each of the strokes plus STARTS.
-A swimmer’s mindset before a race begins and the actual start are such important parts of every race, yet it is not practiced enough throughout the USA.
-At the Academy – that is not the case.
 The week will culminate on Day 5 with a focus on race preparation including crisp turns, underwater dolphin kicking and applying what was learned during the week at race pace.